 Top five best in-ear headphones for 2021

-Below we've listed the five best in-ear headphones on the market this year, so you can get great sound and stay comfortable on your commute or a morning jog.
+Below we've listed the five best in-ear headphones on the market this year, so you can get great sound, stay comfortable and find the perfect pair for your commute or a morning jog.

 Best earbud and in-ear headphones

 Below, we've highlighted our pick of the top in-ear headphones from our expert lab tests and the verdicts of our professional listening panel.

 Pricing and recommendations correct as of April 2021.